James-Clark12/Algorithms-and-Data-Structures/README.md

 Run time of various amortised operations

 ** Need a radix sort implementation

-** Recall that jump search algorithm and when it was useful for
+** Recall that jump search algorithm and when it was useful for (searching when the end of an array is unkown)

+** Need an external sort implementation

 --------------------------------------------------------------------------------------------------------------------